ClaudioMeinberg/frontend-styleguide/README.md

 		https://github.com/angular/angular.js/issues/9837
 	- Always return the directive configuration on top
 	- Restrict to elements and attributes.
-	- Use controller as syntax with a directive to be consistent with using controller as with view and controller pairings
+	- Use "controller as" syntax within a directive to be consistent with other components

 ```javascript
 // DatePicker.factory.js